Where you can find us:

-The plants and the immature fruit magnificently resist pressure from birds and browsing deer, and the unripe fruit and the leaves are filled with a bitter, latex-rubber compound (much like milk weed).
+The plants and the immature fruit magnificently resist pressure from birds and browsing deer.
+The unripe fruit and the leaves are filled with a bitter, latex-rubber compound (much like milk weed).
 But this disappears as the fruit ripens.
 Fruit can be picked a day ahead of peak ripeness and left to ripen overnight on the counter, and then refrigerated (if kept dry) for the next couple of weeks.

-Yes – one find pomegranate trees near old Appalachian homesteads!
+Yes – one finds pomegranate trees near old Appalachian homesteads!
 Who knew?!
-One does find them here and there at old home sites in the Smokey Mountains.
+One does hear of them here and there at old home sites in the Smokey Mountains.
 So, the fruit has been grown in these parts for over a hundred and fifty years.

 The AFFN Orchard grows selections developed in the Russian selection program started in the 1970s to find flavorful and cold resistant cultivars.
 We would very much like to add to our collection samples from some of the old home sites in Appalachia.
 Volunteers are encouraged to bring them to us.

 Known to the Cherokee as “Ocoee” an entire river valley is named after this edible native plant, presumably for its beauty and flavor.
-It is also the lesser known Tennessee State Wildflower, designated as such in 1919 by Tennessee Senate Joint Resolution 13.
-(The State’s “cultivated flower” is the more commonly known iris.)
+It is also the lesser-known Tennessee State Wildflower, designated as such in 1919 by Tennessee Senate Joint Resolution 13.
+(The State’s “garden flower” is the more commonly known Bearded Iris.)

 Obviously, this is a berry with a marketing problem…Who would eat a chokeberry?
 Luckily, they also go by the more appetizing name Aronia berry.
 And although they are from Appalachia, they have been almost entirely forgotten, except by the deer.
-I am pretty sure this is their absolute favorite bush…
+At AFFN, we are pretty sure this is their absolute favorite bush…

-Forgotten in Appalachia, it is studied in…wait for it…Iowa. (?!)
+Forgotten in Appalachia, it is studied in…Iowa (?!).
 And the country exporting 90% of the world’s Aronia products is not even the USA.
-It is…wait for it…Poland!
+It is…Poland (?!).
 Bravo to the Poles for having recognized this berry’s amazing antioxidant properties and fine flavor!

 We are trying to grow and re-popularize this fruit, if we can save some from the deer…

-This is an often misidentified fruit.
-A couple of different genuses comprise the fruits known as “huckleberries”, and they fall into a western group, in the genus vaccinium, and an Eastern group in the genus gaylussacia.
+This is an oft-misidentified fruit.
+A couple of different genera comprise the fruits known as “huckleberries”, and they fall into a western group, in the genus vaccinium, and an Eastern group in the genus Gaylussacia.
 They are often confused with blueberries, which also happen to fall into the genus vaccinium.

 But huckleberries do have a brighter flavor than blueberries, much like wild strawberries have a brighter flavor than their commercial counterparts.
 Gaylussacia are also seedier than vaccinium, having ten seeds per berry rather than five, and the seeds tend to be crunchier.
 Vaccinium prefers rather acidic soils whereas Gaylussacia is less dependent on this soil feature, better suited for our less acidic Appalachian soils.

-At the orchard, we are establishing a few western varieties, the common huckleberry, vaccinium membraneceum and the evergreen huckleberry, vaccinium ovatum, and, the Bilberry or Whortleberry, vaccinum myrtillus.
-But we would like to focus more on the lesser known eastern varieties, known to our forebears.
-Gaylussacia bacata, brachycera, frondosa, dumosa…Volunteers are encouraged to bring cuttings from their favorite Eastern huckleberry patches.
+At the orchard, we are attempting to establish a few Western varieties, the common huckleberry, vaccinium membraneceum and the evergreen huckleberry, vaccinium ovatum, and, the Bilberry or Whortleberry, vaccinum myrtillus.
+But we would like to focus more on the lesser-known Eastern varieties, known to our forebears.
+Gaylussacia bacata, brachycera, frondosa, dumosa, hirtosa…Volunteers are encouraged to bring cuttings from their favorite Eastern huckleberry patches.

 Honeyberries or Haskaps (from Japanese native Aino language “hassukappu”) grow all around the northern hemisphere spanning Siberia, the Japanese islands, boreal Canada all the way down to Mexico.
-It has a phenomenal geographic range, and is becoming more popular as a cultivated fruit plant.
+It has a phenomenal geographic range and is becoming more popular as a cultivated fruit plant.
 Many wild varieties are astringent and tart, leading them to have been mostly used for medicinal purposes, or admixed with more flavorful berries.
 But selections from the wild, and 1st and 2nd generation crossings, have resulted in remarkably sweet and flavorful cultivars.
-We are giving them a try to see if they can become a new homestead favorite drawn from our native stock.
+We are giving them a try to see if they can become a new homestead favorite.